 During the water year 2019, the Success Reservoir Enlargement Project made significant progress in moving forward with design.
 The Army Corps of Engineers completed Phase 1 Construction documents to relocate a road and complete the initial blasting and demolition.
-The Phase 2 Construction documents for the new spillway design began, scheduled to complete during 2020.
-Additionally, the process to acquire the additional property due to the raised spillway began, the boundary survey and field topography was completed in 2019.
+Phase 1 construction began in 2020 and is expected to be complete in 2021.
+The Army Corps.
+Of Engineers is currently finalizing bid documents for Phase 2 and will be sending them out soon.
+Phase 2 construction contracts are expected to be awarded and construction beginning by the end of 2021.
+Additionally, the process to acquire the additional property due to the raised spillway is underway.
 The project will provide additional flexibility in management of the Tule River water, particularly during the Spring and Summer water runs.
 The project is on schedule to be completed in 2024.